1andonlyamit/UniNest/README.md

 ---

 ## Project Overview
-UniNest is a unified AI-driven platform that digitally transforms campus placements by connecting **Universities, Students, and Companies**.
+UniNest is a unified platform that digitally transforms campus placements by connecting **Universities, Students, and Companies**.
 It streamlines onboarding, drive scheduling, resume verification, and offer management while providing AI-powered insights for smarter recruitment decisions.

 ---